BrandonGower-Winter/NeoCOOP/README.md

 To run an instance of NeoCOOP, first make sure you have installed all of the neccessary modules and have the virtual environment activated.

-We run a single instance of NeoCOOP by typing the following into your terminal:
+Run a single instance of NeoCOOP by typing the following into your terminal:

 `> python3 src/main.py -f path/to/decoder [-lrb basename] [--frequency n]`